Frequently Asked Questions:

 May my portfolio include other items as well?

-The portfolio may also include the following optional item, which is considered secondary material, and will be reviewed only if time permits:
+The portfolio may also include the following optional items, which is considered secondary material, and will be reviewed only if time permits:

 Writing sample – five page maximum, PDF only

-Can I get advice on the content of my portfolio?
+Can I get advice from ACT’s staff or faculty on the content of my portfolio?

-No. Your portfolio should reflect the range and depth of your artistic practice.
+No. ACT’s faculty and staff cannot advise you ahead of the official submission of your materials.
+Your portfolio should reflect the range and depth of your artistic practice.
 As you prepare it, you may wish to view the profile pages of ACT faculty members to see how your projects may intersect with their research.

 How are portfolios submitted?

-Applicants may upload up to 15MB of portfolio material onto the application.
-They may also provide a web link to their online portfolios.
+Applicants may upload up to 15MB of portfolio material onto the application, or provide a link to an online portfolio.

 Please do not mail any materials directly to ACT.